Vacuuming Does NOT Count As Carpet Cleaning... Seriously.

 …and if you keep it clean, you can keep it forever!
 (Well, almost.)

 You can keep a rug for a lifetime if you keep it clean on a regular basis.
-Carpet lifespans, however, range with quality — some well-made varieties are made to last up to 20+ years if kept dust-free and dry cleaned instead of steam cleaning with hot water.
+Carpet lifespans, however, range in quality — some well-made varieties are made to last up to 20+ years if kept dust-free and dry cleaned instead of steam cleaning with hot water.

 I hope this motivates you to keep your expensive investment in the best condition possible.